about sex scenes...

 • Explicit sex: all of the above, taking it as far as it has to.

-Note: Whatever the classification may be, I loathe crudity and will do my best, even in the hottest scenes, to stick to ‘tasteful’.
+Note: Whatever the classification may be, I loathe crude vernacular and will do my best, even in the hottest scenes, to stick to ‘tasteful’.